rnoeliab/WRF-GHG-Prepy/README.md

 - To download Wetland Methane Emissions data (WetCHARTs v1.3.1) it is necessary to enter the "[CMS: Global 0.5-deg Wetland Methane Emissions and Uncertainty](https://daac.ornl.gov/cgi-bin/dsviewer.pl?ds_id=1915)" website, sign-in and download monthly data from 2001 to 2019.
 For this case, we have chosen the model = 2913.
 For more information click on "[User Guide](https://daac.ornl.gov/CMS/guides/MonthlyWetland_CH4_WetCHARTs.html)"

 ```
-Here is an example of the name structure of wetchars files:
+Here is an example of how file names should be saved:

 wchts_v1-3-1_model_2913_global_wet_ch4_monthly-2009.nc
 ```